George Floyd Protest in Oakland Reflects Conflicting Intensions

 IMG_5204

 “Antifa = anti-fascist.
-It is not an organized group, although there are many organized groups who call themselves Antifa.
-They use different tactics, most of them search for white nationalist and neo-nazis information to expose them.
+It is not an organized group, although many organized groups call themselves Antifa.
+They use different tactics.
+Most of them search for white nationalist and neo-nazis information to expose them.
 They arrive at protests as medics.
-They turn into black bloc (the mass groups dressed in black-masked up) to protect protesters from the police.
+They turn into black bloc (the mass groups dressed in black) to protect protesters from the police.

 Even within that, they all have different tactics and don’t always agree with each other on everything.
 Some believe in democracy, some are anarchists, all are against fascism, and believe the government is failing.